Search

 In 2015, at the request of the Govt of India, Amrita also deployed A-LEWS in Sikkim, Northeast Himalayas, which is a highly geologically active region.
 The Sikkim IoT system, co-funded by India’s Ministry of Earth Sciences, is in partnership with the Sikkim State Disaster Management Authority.

 Overall, India’s vulnerability to landslides affects about 12% of its land and is on the rise due to climate change.
-With such high risk, A-LEW’s effectiveness has encouraged further collaborations at the state level.
+With such high risk, the effectiveness of A-LEWS has encouraged further collaborations at the state level.
 Recently, Amrita signed MoUs with Odisha and Karnataka for installing the system.

 Amrita’s innovative approaches have also garnered international recognition, earning the designation of a World Center of Excellence in Landslide Risk Reduction from the International Consortium on Landslides (ICL).